 The Duo Scaramouche

 The Duo Scaramouche were very much involved in Andrew's Sonata for 8 Pianists playing 4 pianos.
 Filippo and Malvina introduced Andrew to Paola Biondi & Debora Brunialti, an Italian Duo, and Cecile Deneau & Laure Pinsmail from France.
-Malcolm Wilson, Head of Keyboard at Birmingham Conservatoire, and Mark Lockett, Head of World Music, joined these Duos for the world premiere of the Sonata for 8 Pianists in December 2000 at Birmingham Conservatoire.
+Malcolm Wilson, Head of Keyboard at Royal Birmingham Conservatoire, and RBC piano teacher Philip Martin joined these Duos for the world premiere of the Sonata for 8 Pianists in December 2000 in the Adrian Boult Hall of Royal Birmingham Conservatoire.
 The 4 Steinway grand pianos looked amazing on the stage of the Adrian Boult Hall.
-These excellent players gave a stunning performance.
+These excellent players gave a dynamic performance.